melisafarias/IRIC-TrinhLab-Tools-MultiplexRegistration/README.md

 ## Overview
 Multiplex imaging is a powerful technique for validating and discovering signaling pathways by highlighting 30-60 targets on the same tissue.
 However, this process is traditionally expensive and time-consuming, with proprietary reagents and software costs making it challenging to produce multiplex images consistently.
 *Cyclic Multiplex Imaging by Fluorescence (MxIF)* offers a cost-effective alternative that utilizes available equipment and open-source software.
-In this project, we aim to recreate the complete setup of multiplex imaging to support a 30-protein
+In this project, we aim to recreate the complete setup of multiplex imaging to support a 30-protein panel.

 ## Project Structure
 The project is structured as follows: